materialsproject/pymatgen/docs/pymatgen.analysis.chemenv.connectivity.md

     * **periodicity_vectors** – List of periodicity vectors that should be drawn.

-Returns: None

 ### make_supergraph(graph, multiplicity, periodicity_vectors)
-Make supergraph from a graph of environments.
+Make super graph from a graph of environments.

 * **Parameters**